 Do energy jobs pay well?

 Yes.
 Energy jobs are noted to pay higher wages than other industries.
 According to a 2021 DOE report, energy jobs pay about 34% higher salaries on average than the median pay of all other industries.
 However, the average pay varies significantly, depending on the role.
 In addition, many of the highest-paying jobs require a bachelor's degree.

 Is energy engineering in demand?

 Yes.
-In 2021, while the total U.S. workforce grew by 2.8%, employment in the energy sector jumped by 4.0% (DOE).
+In 2021, while the total U.S. workforce grew by 2.8%, employment in the energy sector jumped by 4.0%, according to the DOE.
 A growing interest in carbon-reducing vehicles and renewable energy has contributed significantly to job gains, especially in states such as Texas, California, Florida, and West Virginia.

-Specifically, DOE numbers show that the solar energy field added more than 17,000 jobs in 2021, while wind and hydropower jobs increased by roughly 3,300 and 1,400 positions.
+Specifically, DOE numbers show that the solar energy field added more than 17,000 jobs in 2021, while wind and hydropower jobs increased by about 3,300 and 1,400 positions, respectively.

 Feature Image: chinaface / E+ / Getty Images